jacklxc/CORWA/README.md

 * LED.py, LED_sentence_generation.py are the code for citation span generation and sentence-level baseline, described in section 5.2.

 ## Usage of joint related work tagger for future work
+Note that you may use newer package versions as specified in `requirements.txt` for joint related work tagger.

 Under `pipeline/`:
 * `filter_ACL_S2ORC.py` and `S2ORC_parse_related_work.ipynb` are example code to extract related work sections from S2ORC metadata and pdf_parses.
 * Run `pipeline.py --related_work_file RELATED_WORK.FILE --checkpoint CHECKPOINT.FILE --output_file YOUR_OUTPUT.jsonl` to directly tag related work sections, and outputs a human-readable jsonl file.